perfood/couch-auth/README.md

 ## Event Emitter

-SuperLogin also provides an [event emitter](https://nodejs.org/api/events.html), which allows you to receive notifications when important things happen.
+CouchAuth also provides an [event emitter](https://nodejs.org/api/events.html), which allows you to receive notifications when important things happen.

 **Example:**